holmen1/category-theory-for-programmers/README.md

 Many properties of data structures are composable.
-For instance, if you know how to compare values of basic types for equality, and you know how to generalize these comparisons to product and coproduct types, you can automatethe derivation of equality operators for composite types.
+For instance, if you know how to compare values of basic types for equality, and you know how to generalize these comparisons to product and coproduct types, you can automate the derivation of equality operators for composite types.

 ### Product Types
 You can combine an arbitrary number of types into a product by